web333wiki/web3-wiki/cards/Ethereum.md

 - **Problem Solved:** Ethereum addresses the limitations of earlier blockchains like Bitcoin by providing a Turing-complete execution environment (the [[EVM]]), allowing for complex, arbitrary code to be run on the blockchain.
 This enables trustless, programmable transactions and the creation of sophisticated dApps, moving beyond simple peer-to-peer electronic cash systems.
 - **Value Proposition:** As the most widely adopted smart contract platform, Ethereum boasts the largest and most active developer ecosystem, a vast network effect, and a proven track record of innovation and resilience.
 Its continuous evolution ensures it remains at the forefront of blockchain technology.
 - **Official Website:** [Official Ethereum Website](https://ethereum.org)
-- **Status:** Live, with a roadmap of significant ongoing and future upgrades (e.g., The Merge (completed), [[Dencun upgrade]] (completed), [[Pectra Upgrade]] (upcoming)).
+- **Status:** Live, with a roadmap of significant ongoing and future upgrades (e.g., The Merge (completed), [[Dencun upgrade]] (completed), [[Pectra upgrade]] (upcoming)).

 ## Key Features

 - **Smart Contracts:** Self-executing programs deployed on the blockchain that automate agreements and processes.
 They are the backbone of dApps, enabling complex logic for DeFi, NFTs, DAOs, and countless other applications.
 - **Ethereum Virtual Machine ([[EVM]]):** The sandboxed runtime environment that executes Ethereum smart contracts.
 Its design ensures that code execution is deterministic and isolated, providing a universal standard for smart contract deployment and interaction across the network and EVM-compatible chains.
 - **Account Abstraction (AA):** Aims to make user accounts (Externally Owned Accounts - EOAs) more flexible and programmable, similar to smart contracts.
-EIPs like those in the [[Pectra Upgrade]] (e.g., EIP-7702) will allow EOAs to initiate operations like transaction batching and gas sponsorship, significantly improving user experience.
+EIPs like those in the [[Pectra upgrade]] (e.g., EIP-7702) will allow EOAs to initiate operations like transaction batching and gas sponsorship, significantly improving user experience.
 - **Staking & [[Proof of stake]] (PoS):** Following [[The Merge]], Ethereum transitioned to a PoS consensus mechanism.
 Users can stake their ETH to participate as [[Validator]]s, proposing and attesting to new blocks, securing the network, and earning ETH rewards.
 This is managed by the [[Beacon chain]].
 - **Scalability Solutions:** Ethereum actively supports and fosters a multi-pronged approach to scalability, primarily through Layer 2 solutions like [[Rollup]]s ([[Optimism]], [[Arbitrum]], [[Linea]]) that process transactions off-chain and post data back to Ethereum.
 Upgrades like the [[Dencun upgrade]] (introducing blobspace) significantly reduce data posting costs for L2s.
 - **Upgradeable Protocol & Roadmap:** Ethereum evolves through a community-driven process of Ethereum Improvement Proposals (EIPs) and network upgrades (hard forks).
 Key past upgrades include The Merge (PoS transition) and London ([[EIP-1559]]).
-Future upgrades like [[Pectra Upgrade]] continue this evolution, focusing on areas like staking, account abstraction, and further scalability enhancements.
+Future upgrades like [[Pectra upgrade]] continue this evolution, focusing on areas like staking, account abstraction, and further scalability enhancements.

 ## Technology